Azeri Turk (magazine)

-The journal was first published on February 1, 1928 and was published every 15 days.
-The owner of the journal was Mammad Sadig Axundzade, the director and chief editor was Mahammad Amin Rasulzade.
-All issues of the journal had articles about the problems of Azerbaijan, as the country was going through a difficult period during the time the journal was published (1928–1931).
+The magazine was first published on February 1, 1928, and was published every 15 days.
+The owner of the magazine was Mammad Sadig Axundzade, the director and chief editor was Mahammad Amin Rasulzade.
+All issues of the magazine had articles about the problems of Azerbaijan, as the country was going through a difficult period during the time the magazine was published (1928–1931).
 Azeri Turk was an important publication that helped shape the idea of independence for Azerbaijanis both in Azerbaijan and abroad.

-In November 1928, there was a disagreement between Mahammad Amin Rasulzade, Mirza Bala Mammadzade and Mammad Sadig Axundzade, as a result of which Mahammad Amin Rasulzade and Mirza Bala Mammadzade left the journal and established Odlu Yurd journal.
-Later, Shefi bay Rustembayli also left the journal and joined Odlu Yurd journal.
+In November 1928, there was a disagreement between Mahammad Amin Rasulzade, Mirza Bala Mammadzade and Mammad Sadig Axundzade, as a result of which Mahammad Amin Rasulzade and Mirza Bala Mammadzade left the magazine and established the Odlu Yurd magazine.
+Later, Shefi bay Rustembayli also left the magazine and joined Odlu Yurd magazine.